Multiscale Growth Kinetics of Model Biomolecular Condensates Under Passive and Active Conditions: Conclusion

 At last, a number of condensates, notably transcriptional condensates, are immersed in a crowded environment that can be modeled as heterogeneous elastic medium.
 Recent theoretical advances have uncovered a rich diversity of condensate growth kinetics governed by local environmental stiffness \cite{meng_heterogeneous_2024}.
 Investigating these effects experimentally using model condensates will be an important direction for future research.

 \begin{acknowledgement}

 We thank Laetitia Gargowitsch for polyU characterizations, Raphaël Maire for his help on hyperuniformity and Antoine Maury for confocal microscopy observations.
-This work is supported by the Agence Nationale de la Recherche (contract ANR-21-CE30-0001-02).
+We have also benefited from fruitful discussions with Pau Bernado, Christine Doucet and Aurélie Fournet.
+This work is supported by the Agence Nationale de la Recherche (contract ANR-21-CE30-0001).
 G.T. acknowledges the ESRF for allocating beamtime.
+E.R.S is grateful to FAPESP for a visiting research scholarship at Université Paris-Saclay (\#23/018385-8).

 \end{acknowledgement}

 \begin{suppinfo}